mrfluix/mrfluix/README.md

 huge cud comf btw :] <br>

+i follow back people in my friendslist ok even if we dont talk super often, it makes it easier to remember most of the time... <br>

   <details>
   <summary> $\color{#D23E67FF}\textsf{byi}$ </summary>
 jsyk i'm still a student, i play on and off because of that. also im an offline mode warrior <br>